Pius XI High School

-Pius XI High School is a private Catholic high school located in Milwaukee, Wisconsin.
+Pius XI High School is a private Catholic high school in Milwaukee, Wisconsin.
 It is in the Roman Catholic Archdiocese of Milwaukee.
 Its enrollment is approximately 900.

 History

 Pius XI High School, named in honor of Pope Pius XI, was founded in 1929.
 Originally it offered only the first three years of high school.
 Thus, the first graduation occurred in 1937, when the first senior class was added to the school.
 Enrollment grew from a class of eight in 1937 to over 2,000 students throughout the 1960s and 1970s.
-Current enrollment is approximately 900 students.
+Current enrollment is approximately 730 students.

 The original four-story school building was constructed in 1949, with a two-story addition, for six stories total, completed in 1957.
 Additional classroom space, library space, science laboratories and general renovations were completed in 1998, and a field house was annexed in 2004.
-The original gymnasium has been remodeled into an auditorium, which was completed in the 2012-2013 school year.
+The original gymnasium was remodeled into an auditorium, which was completed in the 2012–13 school year.

 Academics

-Pius offers almost 200 courses, more than any other school in the state, including almost 20 advanced placement, honors and accelerated courses.
-In recent years, Pius XI High School has twice been named a National Blue Ribbon School.
-Pius has more national board-certified teachers than any other private school in Wisconsin.
+Pius XI High School offers almost 200 courses, more than any other school in the state, including almost 20 advanced placement, honors, and accelerated courses.
+In recent years, Pius has twice been named a National Blue Ribbon School.
+It has more national board-certified teachers than any other private school in Wisconsin.

 In 2007, several fine arts and English students were awarded 24 Gold and 16 Silver Key awards, some for portfolios from the National Scholastic Art & Writing Competition.
 In addition, several students have recently won awards and scholarships from the National Foundation for Advancement in the Arts, and the Wisconsin Regional ARTS Competition.
 Its students continue to receive awards for fine art.
 The Theater and English departments co-produced the Metro Milwaukee Young Playwrights Competition in 2005 and 2006 before the project was tabled.

 The newest academic department is engineering, which offers a certified program called "Project Lead the Way" that prepares students for college engineering programs and allows them to earn college credit while in high school.

 Schedules

-Instead of homerooms, Pius has TAC (Teacher Advisor Contact) rooms, a mixture of freshmen, sophomores, juniors and seniors.
-Each TAC is headed by a staff member called a "TAC teacher" that offers guidance to its TAC students.
-Pius has a modular scheduling system consisting of sixteen "Mods" of 22 minutes each, with 4 minutes between mods.
-Most classes are 2 mods long, making them a total of 48 minutes long (2 mods of 22 minutes, plus 4 minutes in between that are spent in class.).
-Courses meet two, three, or four times per week and last from 22 minutes to 90 minutes.
+Instead of homerooms, Pius XI has TAC (Teacher Advisor Contact) rooms, a mixture of freshmen, sophomores, juniors and seniors.
+Each TAC is headed by a staff member called a "TAC teacher" who offers guidance to its TAC students.
+Pius XI has a modular scheduling system consisting of sixteen "mods" of 22 minutes each, with 4 minutes between mods.
+Most classes are 2 mods long, making them 48 minutes long (2 mods of 22 minutes, plus 4 minutes in between that are spent in class).
+Courses meet two, three, or four times per week and last from 22 to 90 minutes.
 This system provides flexibility in the frequency and duration of individual courses, and approximates the scheduling systems used by colleges and universities.